smartman1234/Realty/README.md

 # REALTY
 Realty is a proof of concept solution for crypto-based real estate purchase/payments with stablecoins.
-It builds on the idea of having another option for asset listing, investment, saving and payments in the real-estate ecosystem.
+It builds on the idea of having another option for asset listing, investment, saving and payments in the real-estate ecosystem aside fiat currency.

 ## Contract Flow
 - listProperty : to submit an asset for listing